RationalAsh/biorobotics-lab-nus/content/authors/zhanhao-zhang/_index.md

 ---

 Zhang Zhanhao, currently in his senior year, spent the first three years of his undergraduate studies in the Intelligent Medical Engineering major at Shandong University.

+Zhang Zhanhao's research interest lies in rehabilitation robotics and intention detection, under the guidance of Dr. Yu Haoyong from the Department of Biomedical Engineering at the National University of Singapore.